facebookarchive/php-graph-sdk/docs/reference/FacebookVideo.md

 Partial file uploads are possible using the `$maxLength` and `$offset` parameters which provide the same functionality as the `$maxlen` and `$offset` parameters on the [`stream_get_contents()` PHP function](http://php.net/stream_get_contents).

+> **Warning:** Uploading videos may cause a timeout.
+Make sure to configure your HTTP client to increase timeout time before uploading videos.

 ## Usage

 In Graph v2.3, functionality was added to [upload video files in chunks](https://developers.facebook.com/docs/graph-api/video-uploads#resumable).
 The PHP SDK provides a handy API to easily upload video files in chunks via the [`uploadVideo()` method](Facebook.md#uploadvideo).